carmensg/IAA_School2019/README.md

 In order to avoid problems with file paths it is advisable to clone this repository and work within it.

+To do so, you can directly  *clone or downlaod* this repository,

-To do so choose go to the command line and navigate to a location where you would like to work.
+or choose go to the command line and navigate to a location where you would like to work.
 Then type:

     git clone git@github.com:carmensg/IAA_School2019.git